Mineral Makeup Is Best For Covering Redness On The Face

 This beauty tip is an add on to the tip of Reducing Facial Imperfections With Mineral Makeup.

-When dealing with areas of redness on the face, using mineral makeup in the correct way will provide nice coverage and will reduce redness, making your face flawless and youthful once again.
-Plus you enjoy the added bonus of reduction in irritation and light coverage so as not to further promote occlusion or aging of the skin.
+When dealing with areas of redness on the face such as acne pimples or rosacea, using mineral makeup in the correct way will provide nice coverage and will reduce redness, helping your complexion look and feel restored and youthful once again.
+Plus you enjoy the added bonus of reduction in irritation and light coverage so as not to further promote occlusion of the skin which can promote more acne or the occasional pimple, and won't create aging of the skin.

 The cheeks and nose area are usually where the most sun damage occurs over the years, and as we age even new bouts of rosacea have been known to occur on women after reaching peri-menopause.
-Other skin conditions also afflict women after the age of 40, so mineral makeup will be able to tone this down and reveal a healthier looking skin tone without any added irritation.
+Other skin conditions also afflict women after the age of 40 such as melasma and adult acne, so mineral makeup will be able to tone this down and reveal a healthier looking skin tone while soothing any irritation you might have.

 Recommended brush for this application is our Chubby Blender!
 This brush will lay down a heavier application to the area.
 Applying mineral makeup with the moist method applicaton technique will also increase coverage.
 Once applied, feather out onto the face dispersing the application so as to soften the intensity and avoid demarcation of the area you wish to conceal.